Frequently Asked Questions | ePAY

 What is The Illinois Funds?

-As an ePAY participant, you can choose to deposit funds into The Illinois Funds, the Illinois State Treasurer’s AAA-m-rated local government investment pool, which may also reduce payment processing fees.
-Learn more on The Illinois Funds page.
+As an ePAY participant, you can choose to deposit funds into The Illinois Funds, the Illinois State Treasurer’s AAA-m-rated Local Government Investment Pool, which may also reduce your payment processing fees.
+The Illinois Funds allows government agencies to invest public money safely while benefiting from the scale of a pooled investment portfolio of more than $19 billion.
+For more information, visit The Illinois Funds.

-When will transactions fund to my settlement account?
+When will the transactions fund my settlement account?

-- Credit card transactions processed on Monday generally settle on Tuesday and appear in your account on Wednesday.
+Credit card transactions processed on a Monday will settle on Tuesday and appear in your account on Wednesday.

-- ACH transactions processed on Monday generally settle on Tuesday and appear in your account on Wednesday.
+ACH transactions processed on a Monday will settle on Tuesday and appear in your account on Wednesday.

 How does direct funding to my Illinois Funds account work?